kinsleykajiva/J-PM/ReadMe.md

 # Java Process Manager (JPM)

-Version: 0.1
+**Version:** 0.1

-Welcome and thank you for using
+Welcome and thank you for using JPM!

-JPM is a application process manager for  apps for Linux and Windows Operating Systems.This helps or facilitates your applications to run in the background and report and errors and crushes.
+JPM is an application process manager for Linux and Windows Operating Systems, designed to help your applications run in the background, report errors, and handle crashes.
+Our goal is to simplify application administration as much as possible.
-This is helps with just application administration , we aim to keep the administration very simple

-Supported applications Environments:
+## Supported Application Environments
 - Java Jar apps
 - Node JS apps

-More support is comming for other apps .
+More support for other apps is coming soon!

+## Features

+- **Multi-platform Support**: JPM seamlessly works across Linux and Windows environments, offering a consistent experience regardless of your operating system.
+- **Background Process Management**: Effortlessly run your applications in the background, freeing up your terminal or command prompt for other tasks.
+- **Error Reporting**: Stay informed about application errors and crashes with detailed reports, enabling you to troubleshoot issues effectively.
+- **Simple Administration**: JPM prioritizes ease of use, providing a straightforward interface for managing your applications.

-#### What's Required?
+### What's Required?
-Just make sure Java and NodeJs is install globally on the system .
+Ensure that Java and Node.js are installed globally on your system.

-For development use graalvm-java sdk-22 and above
+For development, use GraalVM-Java SDK version 22 and above.

 #### How to install?
 just download the jpm app or binary app found in the [executable-app](/executable-app) folder in this repository.